 Check through the fish fillet for bones and chop into bite-sized pieces.
 Devein the prawns.
 Put the fish and prawns into the food processor together with the Red Curry Mix, lime leaves and seasoning ingredients.
 Process into a smooth paste and transfer the mixture into a bowl and add in the finely chopped beans by hand.

 Grease your palm with vegetable oil.
 This is to prevent the mixture from sticking to the palm.
 Take 1 tablespoonful of mixture and roll into a ball then flatten to form a flattish disc.
 Make up the patties until all the mixture is used up.

 Heat vegetable oil in a small wok or deep fryer and fry the fish cakes over medium heat until golden brown.
 Serve with cucumber and carrot relish, sprinkled with chopped roasted peanuts.

 Cucumber, carrot & peanut relish

 Remove seeds from the cucumber and finely chop them.
-Do the same with the carrots.
-Add 2 teaspoons salt and set aside to draw out the moisture from the vegetables.
-After an hour or so, squeeze out the excess moisture over a sieve and add the vegetables to a cup of sweet chilli sauce.
+Finely dice the carrots.
+Add 2 teaspoons of salt and set aside to draw out the moisture from the vegetables.
+After an hour or so, squeeze out the excess moisture over a sieve and add the vegetables to a cup of Sweet Chilli Sauce.
 Sprinkle chopped nuts over the top.